-Trump Bans U.S. Funding For Groups That Promote Abortion Overseas
+Trump Bans U.S. Funding For Groups That 'Promote' Abortion Overseas

 U.S. law has actually long prohibited the use of U.S. aid dollars to directly pay for abortions overseas.

 A foreign government or aid group that gets U.S. funding can still provide abortions overseas.
-But to do so they'd have to use money from non-U.S. government sources.
+But to do so it would have to use money from non-U.S.-government sources.

-The policy, as first implemented by Reagan, went further than the Helms amendment in two key ways:
+The policy, as first implemented by Reagan, went further than the Helms Amendment in two key ways:

 First, it holds that if a group wants U.S. funding it must promise not to use monies even from other sources to provide abortions.